 For more information see the Department of Health and Aged Care.

 Only limited benefits for pharmaceuticals apply, limited to $50 per pharmaceutical item to a maximum of $300 a year for single membership ($600 for a family membership).
 You may face significant out of pocket costs if you need treatment with pharmaceuticals, particularly oncology (cancer) treatment which can costs tens of thousands of dollars.

 Travellers entering Australia may bring in medicines and medical devices for immediate use and to import small quantities for personal use.
 For more information see the Therapeutic Goods Administration website - Entering Australia and Personal Importation Scheme.

-OSHC is offered by certain insurers under a Deed of Agreement with the Department of Health to provide adequate health insurance to students at a reasonable cost.
+OSHC is offered by certain insurers under a Deed of Agreement with the Department of Health and Aged Care to provide adequate health insurance to students at a reasonable cost.
 Only a small number of registered health insurers offer OSHC:

 |Health Insurer||Insurer website|

 |Allianz Care Australia (Peoplecare)||www.allianzcare.com.au/en/student-visa-oshc.html|